materialsproject/MPWorks/README.rst

 MPWorks
 =======

 MPWorks merges pymatgen, custodian, and FireWorks into a custom workflow for Materials Project.
 It is very powerful in that it is used for all the calculations performed for the Materials Project database; however, it is also quite complicated and not completely flexible.
-This guide will try to explain the operation of the MPWorks system of running calculations
+This guide will try to explain the operation of the MPWorks system of running calculations.

+Important note: a newer and simpler version of MPWorks called atomate (https://www.github.com/hackingmaterials/atomate) has been developed by some of the same developers of MPWorks.
+Much of MPWorks-style development is migrating there and you might want to check out atomate.

 0. Installation
 ===============